sandarenuDT/Large-Scale-Data-Analysing-using-MapReduce-Hadoop/README.md

 - Memory: Minimum 10GB RAM
 - Disk Space: Minimum 30GB of available space

-## Required Software

-- Java Development Kit (JDK)

 # Download and Installation

 ## Step 1: Download Hadoop

-Download Hadoop from their official website and unzip the file.
+Download Hadoop.
 Used Hadoop 3.2.4.

 ## Step 2: Install Java JDK

-Java JDK is required to run Hadoop, so if it hasn't been installed, it needs to be installed.
+Java JDK is required to run Hadoop.
 It is required by Oracle that users sign up and log in to download it.

 # Environment Configuration